In the Heat of the Night (TV series): Seventh season, 1993–1994

-Virgil Tibbs comes back from Jackson with his juris doctor — which explains his absence – in his new capacity as attorney in three episodes ("Virgil Tibbs: Attorney at Law", "Good Cop, Bad Cop", "Conspiracy of One").
-In one episode, he is hired to represent Parker in court for a case.
-At first, with Rollins' role reduced significantly and Johnson gone altogether, scripts were written to imply that the Tibbses were simply away or living in Jackson until Virgil completed his studies and graduated from law school.
-However, upon his return, he reveals to Gillespie in "Virgil Tibbs: Attorney at Law" that he and Althea are separated and she took their twins back home to Philadelphia to live, fed up with her life in Sparta and traumatized from all that had happened to her while living there.
-They later divorce.
-Virgil is heartbroken over the collapse of his marriage but does not contest, although he has difficulty accepting his new status as a single man.
-The episode "Conspiracy of One", where Virgil suspects that one of his law firm's clients orchestrated an "accident" which resulted in his spouse's death, marks Howard Rollins' final appearance on the show, and officially ends the Tibbs storyline in the series.
+Virgil Tibbs returns from Jackson with his juris doctor — which explains his absence — in his new capacity as attorney in three episodes ("Virgil Tibbs: Attorney at Law", "Good Cop, Bad Cop", "Conspiracy of One").
+At first, with Rollins' role reduced to guest star status and Anne-Marie Johnson gone altogether, scripts were written to imply that the Tibbses were simply away or living in Jackson until Virgil completed his studies and graduated from law school.
+However, upon his return, he reveals to Gillespie in "Virgil Tibbs: Attorney at Law" that he and Althea are separated, and she chose to take their twins back home to Philadelphia, fed up with her life in Sparta and traumatized from all that had happened to her while living there.
+She didn't want to save the marriage so they later divorce.
+Virgil is heartbroken over the collapse of his marriage and being away from his kids, but he does not contest, although he has difficulty accepting his new status as a single man.
+The episode "Conspiracy of One", where Virgil is in danger of losing his police pension and also suspects that one of his law firm's clients orchestrated an "accident" which resulted in his spouse's death, marks Howard Rollins' final appearance on the show (February 2, 1994), and officially ends the Tibbs storyline in the series.

-Finally, in "Dangerous Engagement", Chief Forbes serves as best man at the wedding of Gillespie and DeLong at the same church involved in the "Sanctuary" case from Season 5, but not before a vengeful gunman hunting McComb mistakes Gillespie for the former sheriff.
+Finally, in "Dangerous Engagement", Chief Forbes serves as best man at the wedding of Gillespie and DeLong at the same church involved in the "Sanctuary" case from Season 5 on May 4, 1994, but days before their planned ceremony, a vengeful gunman hunting McComb mistakes Gillespie for the former sheriff and terrorizes the couple.

-The season and the TV series wrapped up with a two-hour movie of the week, "Give Me Your Life", starring Peter Fonda as Marcantony Appfel, leader of a religious cult in which the sexual abuse of children is rumored to have occurred.
+The season and the TV series wrapped up with a two-hour movie of the week, "Give Me Your Life", guest starring Peter Fonda as Marcantony Appfel, the charismatic leader of a religious cult, the Celestials, in which the sexual abuse of children is rumored to have occurred.
+The newly married Gillespies go to New Orleans for their honeymoon but as the situation with the Celestials escalates, they soon return to Sparta.
 The story (by O'Connor and written by Cynthia Deming and William J. Royce) is loosely based on the real-life drama and Waco siege in Texas in 1993 with the cult leader David Koresh and his followers, the Branch Davidians.
 A series of articles was published in the Waco Tribune-Herald in early 1993 about Koresh being labeled "The Sinful Messiah" and the main topic of the Heat script stemmed from that, prior to the siege taking place.